 First, and if we go to Rodiles beach in the summer, we will see that it is about a popular beach, where the inhabitants of Villaviciosa and several councils in the center of the region come to cool off and sunbathe.
 In this case we can stay with its services: picnic area, kiosk, restaurants, camping, toilets, showers, telephones, changing rooms, litter bins, cleaning service, parking, danger signs, Red Cross post, lifeguards, nearby marina and bus line Villaviciosa - Rodiles.

 But perhaps the most important thing to emphasize about this polysemic beach is the wild aspect that jumps at first sight, no matter how busy we see it in the summer months.
-The urbanistic nature of the area is residential and away from the beach, so it is not observed in the immediate vicinity more than the sand, the dunes, the profiles of the cliffs, the meadows, the estuary of Villaviciosa, the «wide and leafy pine forest », bathers ...
+The urban nature of the area is residential and away from the beach, so it is not observed in the immediate vicinity other than sand, dunes, cliff profiles, meadows, Villaviciosa estuary, the «wide and leafy pine forest », the bathers ...

-The dune system de Rodiles has a great botanical richness.
-Recently efforts have been made to protect it by installing wooden walkways between the dunes to prevent visitors from walking on them and also to ensure that disabled people have better access to the seashore.
-The protection includes the repopulation of the dunes with its own vegetation.
+The dune system de Rodiles has a great botanical wealth.
+Recently efforts have been made to protect it by installing wooden walkways between the dunes to prevent visitors from walking on them and also to ensure that the disabled have better access to the seashore.
+Protection includes the repopulation of the dunes with their own vegetation.

 Rodiles is also a section of coastline of the Jurassic Coast, one of the main formations of this geological age and an integral part of the nearby Jurassic Museum of Asturias.
 With rocks of marine origin, the most representative of the first half of the Jurassic.
 Thick rhythmic successions, formed by alternations of limestones and marls that come to surface in certain parts of the beach.
 The Rodiles Training It is very rich in organic matter and in ancient times came to generate oil.
 The remains of this one are appreciated in some fossils and in the fissures of the rocks.
 Its paleontological treasure was further increased in the 2001 year, when a spectacular giant squid arrived at its expense, a direct heir of the oldest life forms.

 Bird's eye view Rodiles is part of a fluvial and marine lattice of some complexity.
 The estuary of Villaviciosa a total of 7 Kilometers is extended along the eastern part of the municipality, creating an irregular path that ends up giving the sea between the Puntal area and the beach of Rodiles.
 To the right of the estuary, the coast forms an enormous rasa, the rasa of Selorio.
-To the left originates another that is called Les Mariñes.
-In the middle, the beach of Rodiles becomes low tide in one of the most extensive stretches of land in Asturias, since it extends through inlets, marshes and inland beaches of the estuary, making the area an unbeatable territory for tourists. watersports and fishing, both sporting and professional.
+On the left, another one is called Les Mariñes.
+In the middle, the beach of Rodiles becomes low tide in one of the most extensive sandy areas of Asturias, because it extends through inlets, marshes and inland beaches of the estuary, turning the area into an unbeatable territory for watersports and fishing, both sporting and professional.

 The access to the beach from Villaviciosa is done following the N-632 in the direction of Colunga until a detour indicated by Rodiles on the left.
 Take this road to Rodiles, where it ends.
 Once there, you can park the car at the first entrance of the beach, or along the interior walk to it.
 In the first case, the sand is directly accessed; in the others, you have to cross a plantation of eucalyptus and pine trees.